Abelian surfaces admitting an (l,l)-endomorphism: Finding models

 The quaternion algebra $B$ acts on $\mathcal{M}\otimes \Q$ (that is, on itself) by left multiplication, and Shimura showed that this induces an embedding $\iota:B\rightarrow \End(A)\otimes \Q$.
 Moreover, the Rosati-involution on $\End(A)$ induces $\dagger$ on~$B$, and $R = \iota^{-1}(\End(A))$ consists exactly of those elements of $B$ that map $\M$ to itself.

 If we now take a maximal real quadratic subring $R_1\subset R$ on which $\dagger$ is trivial, then the Shimura curve corresponding to $(\M, S)$ is contained in the Humbert surface of $R_1$.
-If we take two such subrings $R_1$ and $R_2$ with non-isomorphic fraction fields, then the intersection of the corresponding Humbert surfaces is a finite union of irreducible curves, and one of these curves is our Shimura curve.
+If we take two such subrings $R_1$ and $R_2$ with non-isomorphic fraction fields, then the intersection of the corresponding Humbert surfaces is a finite union of irreducible curves, and one of these curves is the Shimura curve corresponding to~$(\M,S)$.

-We will not need to do the construction above for the case where $x$ is a $(2,2)$-isogeny, because we can then always use the following construction.

-Suppose still that $S$ is indefinite.
-Then $\norm$ takes the value~$0$ if and only if $B$ is $\Mat_2(\Q)$.
-If this is the case, then the symmetric idempotents of $B$ show that $A$ is isogenous to a product of elliptic curves $E$ and~$F$, and the structure of $B$ gives rise to an isogeny $E\rightarrow F$.
-The degree $d$ of this isogeny is constant on our Shimura curve.
-In particular, the candidate pairs $(E, F)$ are parametrized by the modular polynomial $\Phi_d$, and we can obtain $A$ from $\Phi_d$ via glueing techniques.
-We give an example of this construction in the proof of Lemma~\ref{lem:case2}.